The problem Enoch solves

 - a GPU worker can still be busy when a queue item looks idle;

-- queue state can become stale across dashboards, Notion, and runtime files;
+- queue state can become stale across dashboard views, intake projections, and runtime files;

 - evidence can be scattered across worker folders;